Matthew-Daly/Expense-Reimbursement-System/README.md

 ![Selection_004](https://user-images.githubusercontent.com/16307728/116435902-b5e3be80-a800-11eb-9dd6-2a88be2fd5a1.png)

-* Hit the log out button at anytime to return to the login page.
+* Hit the logout button at anytime to return to the login page.

 Thank you for looking at my project.